 However, while overly ambitious goals ultimately de-motivate salespeople, easily achievable goals tend to receive unattractive payouts.
 Therefore, setting the right goals is of critical importance to set an environment in which salespeople can work and perform at their natural best.

-I recently joined Walmart’s Sam’s Club as a Membership Representative.
-In my role, I am responsible for the sales of Sam’s Club’s attractive memberships – all of which are full of benefits to our members.
+I recently joined Walmart’s Sam’s Club as a Marketing Coordinator.
+In my role, I am responsible for the sales of Sam’s Club’s memberships – all of which are full of benefits to our members.
 As a Membership Representative, I have daily sales goals to achieve for each membership plan.
-To reach my goals, I not only have to perform the sales myself, but also have to align all frontline employees to my mission: encouraging them to offer Sam’s Club’s customers membership upgrades to enjoy further perks and benefits.
+To reach my goals, I not only have to perform the sales myself but also have to align all frontline employees to my mission: encouraging them to offer Sam’s Club’s customers membership upgrades to enjoy further perks and benefits.

 My first few weeks have been amazing.
 I’ve been having a wonderful time both getting to know Sam’s Club’s employees as well as immersing myself in the company’s wholehearted culture.
 And I cannot express enough how great it feels to reach and exceed my sales goals.
 It becomes addictive!